tyleryouk/00os-origin/1000xrules/core/communication/1000xcommands-guidelines.md

 3.  **Explicit Command Invocation**: Commands are invoked using the exact syntax `run command:domain/command-name`.
 4.  **Abstraction**: Complex logic remains abstracted into `1000xbrain/knowledge/` files, referenced by tool calls within commands.
 5.  **Silent Command Execution**: When a valid `run command:...` is received, 1000xdev executes the tool calls silently (no conversational response).
+6.  **Immediate Command Reading**: Upon receiving a command invocation, 1000xdev MUST immediately read the command file before any thinking or processing.
+See `command-processing-optimization.md` for detailed requirements.

 ## Command Format (`.md` file in `1000xcommands/`)